Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Who Was the Messiah?

 The Bible does not teach the doctrine of the Trinity.
 But we are still faced with the questions: Who was Yeshua the Messiah?
 Was he a man that lived such a perfect life that YEHOVAH God decided to call him His Son at baptism?
-Or was he God who became a man and died for all men?
+Or was he God who became a man and died for His people Israel?

 In the past, in most theological circles, a rejection of the doctrine of the Trinity included a rejection of the divinity of the Messiah.
 However Catholic theologian, Karl Rahner counters this by saying: "...We must be willing to admit that should the doctrine of the Trinity have to be dropped as false, the major part of the religious literature could well remain virtually unchanged...the Christian idea of the incarnation would not have to change at all, if there were no Trinity."
 What is the truth?